Table of Contents

-- YouTube: Open the app and visit YouTube’s best of 360 videos.
-When a video starts playing, you should be able to move the video angle with your finger and the screen should follow.
+- YouTube: Open the app and visit YouTube’s best 360 videos.
+When a video starts playing, you should move the video angle with your finger, and the screen should follow.
 You’ll also see double screens and a VR icon at the bottom right side of the screen.

-- Google: Check if your phone have a so-called Gyroscope sensor or not on Google.
+- Google: Check if your phone has a so-called Gyroscope sensor or not on Google.
 The gyroscope in your smartphone gives the sense of motion and position.

 4 step VR-Guide

 Your smartphone controls what kind of virtual reality kit you can use.
 Amazon has a growing number of kits, so look for one that matches your phone.
 Google Cardboard is one of the most accessible options at $5-15 and will work with nearly any device supporting Android and iPhone.
 If you want to splurge, the Samsung Gear VR will cost you about $55-100, but it’s a big step up in quality versus the cardboard.
 Google has also released a more high-end version for $80 called the Daydream View, made of soft, lightweight materials and should be very comfortable.